Investing in the blockchain industry is a relatively new phenomenon. Here’s a look at how to get started on investing in blockchain ETFs.

 However, depending on how you look at it, perhaps an even bigger story is blockchain, the technology behind cryptocurrencies.
 Blockchain is the mechanism by which digital currencies are “mined” into existence, and it has become a popular investment in its own right for savvy investors.

-Bear in mind that none of them are pure-play blockchain funds — all of them have other technology holdings and are not solely focused on blockchain.
+Bear in mind that none of these ETFs are pure-play blockchain funds — all of them have other technology holdings and are not solely focused on blockchain companies.

-Amplify Transformational Data Sharing ETF (ARCA:BLOK)
+1. Amplify Transformational Data Sharing ETF (ARCA:BLOK)

-Net assets: $160.65 million
+Total assets: US$79.81 million

 First on our list of blockchain ETFs is the Amplify Transformational Data Sharing ETF.
 It launched in January 2018 and has had its share of ups and downs.

-Reality Shares NASDAQ NexGen Economy ETF (NASDAQ:BLCN)
+2. Reality Shares NASDAQ NexGen Economy ETF (NASDAQ:BLCN)

-Net assets: $102.93 million
+Total assets: US$55 million

-First Trust Indxx Innovative Transaction & Process ETF (NASDAQ:LEGR)
+3. First Trust Indxx Innovative Transaction & Process ETF (NASDAQ:LEGR)

-Net assets: $29.94 million
+Total assets: US$36.2 million

-Next on our list of blockchain ETFs is First Trust Indxx Innovative Transaction & Process ETF.
-It is another blockchain ETF that launched in January, and is a passive index fund.
-First Trust made this choice this deliberately because it does not believe that anyone is currently adequately qualified to lead in the blockchain space given that it is such a new industry.
+The First Trust Indxx Innovative Transaction & Process ETF also launched in January 2018; it is a passive index fund.
+First Trust made this choice because it does not believe that anyone is currently adequately qualified to lead in the blockchain space given that it is such a new industry.

-Net assets: $12.1 million
+Total assets: US$18.08 million

-Innovation Shares NextGen Protocol ETF (ARCA:KOIN)
+5. Innovation Shares NextGen Protocol ETF (ARCA:KOIN)

-Net assets: $7.87 million
+Total assets: US$7.91 million